 Speak to your employer about ways of adapting your role / work environment

-The aims of pain medication is to offer relief and then to enable people to return to previous activity levels.
+The aim of pain medication is to offer relief and then to enable people to return to previous activity levels.
 Although medication can be useful, it is often not a cure for persistent pain and a can cause a number of unwanted side effects.
 Therefore, any medication should be carefully considered to see if it is effective.
 Sometimes it is helpful to reduce or stop pain medication as the costs (side-effects including causing pain!) outweigh the benefits.
+See the NHS campaign Pain Killers Don’t Exist for more information about pain killers.
 People should carefully follow advice from a qualified professional regarding the use of pain medication and always follow the instructions on the packet.
 Remember you can ask your local pharmacist if you are unsure about the use of medication.